Horizon to Roadster

 The Horizon came in one size; the smaller variation was the Leprechaun.
 The only adjustment was in boom length, and once sized for a person, chain length had to be adjusted.
 Practically, this meant the Horizon was fitted to its owner and not adjustable.

 The Roadster is a much more adaptable beast.
-There are 3 sizes (short, medium, and tall).
+There were 3 sizes (short, medium, and tall) at the time I bought it; I understand they intended to go down to 2 sizes circa 2021.
 Each model’s length is fixed, but the seat and steering position can be adjusted within each model’s range.
 As a result, the Roadster can be refitted quickly to different people, without having to break the chain and adding or removing links.
 Being able to adjust steering and seat separately allows flexibility of fit in ways impossible on the Horizon.

 As far as seat angle, it’s a similar situation.
 The Horizon’s seat angle could be adjusted, but it required a socket set to loosen a nylon insert nut.
 (I suppose it could have been replaced with a ball-lock or ball-detent pin, but it didn’t come this way.)
 The Roadster’s seat stays are easily adjustable via 2 ball-detent pins.